My Lady's Manor

 My Lady's Manor is a national historic district at Monkton, Baltimore County and Jarrettsville, Harford County, Maryland, United States.
 It is a rural or agricultural area, with one village, Monkton.
 Monkton first developed around a water-powered grist mill and later became a station on the Northern Central Railway.
 The 10000 acre manor itself was established in 1713.
 Over 60 principal structures, plus numerous important outbuildings associated with them, are included in the district.

 It was added to the National Register of Historic Places in 1978.

-Thomas Brerewood

-Thomas Brerewood (c.1670 - 22 December 1746), was an 'English Gentleman and Entrepreneur.
-He was also a 'fraudster' on an epic scale.
-The son of Thomas Brerewood (senior) of Horton, Cheshire, England.
-Thomas came from a wealthy and very prominent Chester family; the son of an Anglican rector and the grandson of Sir Robert Brerewood, a justice of the Court of Common Pleas during the English Civil War (1642–51).
-He also had a well-known professor, a mayor of Chester, and a clerk of the House of Commons in his family tree.